hakeem-amsagguine/linux/Documentation/filesystems/vfat.rst

 lightly annotated by Gordon Chaffee.

-This document presents a very rough, technical overview of my knowledge of the extended FAT file system used in Windows NT 3.5 and Windows 95.
+This document presents a very rough, technical overview of my knowledge of the extended FAT file system used in linux NT 3.5 and linux 95.
 I don't guarantee that any of the following is correct, but it appears to be so.

 The extended FAT file system is almost identical to the FAT